 While working in Queensgate Foundation Primary School, you have a duty of care towards the children and young people here.
-This always means that you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mrs S Sillito.
+This means that at all times you should act in a way that is consistent with their safety and welfare.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mrs. Sillito and can be contacted at the school: 01983 292872 or via email: head@queensgateprimary.co.uk

-This is not an exhaustive list, but you may have become concerned as a result of:
+This is not an exhaustive list but you may have become concerned as a result of: